geobtaa/geoportal/blog/_posts/2018-10-17-contributor-spotlight-psu.markdown

 date:   2018-10-17
 ---

-_This post is the third in a monthly series to highlight each Big Ten Academic Alliance university that contributes to the geoportal._
+_This post is part of a monthly series to highlight each Big Ten Academic Alliance university that contributes to the geoportal._

 ## The Geoportal in Action
 #### Project Task Force Members: Nathan Piekielek, Geospatial Services Librarian; Paige Andrew, Maps Cataloging Librarian and Linda Ballinger, Metadata Strategist